SEE THE 3 MOST DOWNLOADED PRESET COLLECTIONS HERE!

 Welcome to Day 5 of Mastering Manual Mode!

-At higher ISOs, your camera sensor will need less light to create a nicely exposed photo.
-However, you will also see more grain/noise in the photo.
-At lower ISOs, your camera sensor will need more light to create a nicely exposed photo and you will see much less grain/noise in the photo.
+• At lower ISOs, your camera sensor will need more light to create a nicely exposed photo, and you will see much less grain and noise in the image.

 Why?
 Because capturing a nicely exposed photo is more important than worrying about grain or noise.

-• Use lower ISO numbers when you have lots of light available (i.e. outdoors where there is nice light.)
+• Use lower ISO numbers when you have lots of light available (for example, outdoors where there is nice light).

-• Use high ISO numbers when you have little light available (i.e. indoors in the evening, or outdoors as the sun is setting).
+• Use high ISO numbers when less light is available (for example, indoors in the evening or outdoors as the sun sets).

 How to Change ISO Settings on Your Canon Camera

 To adjust ISO on your Canon Camera, press the ISO button and rotate the main command dial.
-The ISO button is found on the top of the camera in one of the locations on the diagram below.
+The ISO button is located on the top of the camera in one of the locations shown in the diagram below.

 How to Change ISO Settings on Your Nikon Camera